janezd/trubar/README.md

 - **auto-quotes**: if *true* (default) Trubar will detect single (double) quotes in translations and change the enclosing quotes to double (single), when necessary.
 - **auto-prefix**: if *true* (default) Trubar adds the f-prefix if translation looks like an f-string, but the original string was not an f-string
+- **auto-import**: a line that is added at the top of each translated file.
+The intended use is to import the necessary functions for plural forms, e.g. `from utils.localization import plsi, plsi_sz`.
 - **encoding**: define a text file encoding different from locale.